project-codeflare/appwrapper/site/_pages/arch-controller.md

 #### Workload Controller

-An instantiation of Kueue’s GenericReconciller along with an implementation of Kueue’s GenericJob interface for the AppWrapper CRD.
+The Workload Controller is an instantiation of Kueue’s JobReconciller along with an implementation of Kueue’s GenericJob interface for AppWrappers.
 As is standard practice in Kueue, this controller will watch AppWrapper instances and their owned Workload instances to reconcile the two.
-This controller will make it possible for Kueue to suspend, resume, and constrain the placement of the AppWrapper.
-It will report the status of the AppWrapper to Kueue.
+This controller makes it possible for Kueue to suspend and resume the AppWrapper and constrain the placement of pods created by the wrapped resources of the AppWrapper.
+It also translates the status of the AppWrapper to the format expected by Kueue.

 See [workload_controller.go]({{ site.gh_main_url }}/internal/controller/workload/workload_controller.go)
 for the implementation.

-A small additional piece of logic is currently needed to generalize Kueue's ability to recognize parent/children relationships and enforce that admission by Kueue of the parent AppWrapper will be propagated to its immediate children.
+A small additional piece of logic is currently needed to generalize Kueue's ability to recognize parent/children relationships and ensure that admission by Kueue of the parent AppWrapper will be propagated to its immediate children.